Embrace The Suck: The Uncomfortable Lessons Of Sobriety

 One minute, the real you pops up.
 This is the version of yourself that allows you to sleep at night, who wants to be a good person and live a fulfilling life.
-She (or he) is the one with the friends, the one who got the job, or was charming on that date.
+She (or he) is the one with the friends who got the job or was charming on that date.

 (For sake of ease, I’m going to use ‘she’.’
 If you are a man, switch the pronouns how you see fit.)

 But then the other sides emerge – usually after a few drinks or in the absence of desperately needed ones.

 We all have the ugly side of ourselves that emerges with the drink.